ruby/www.ruby-lang.org/en/documentation/installation/index.md

 at the release time of the specific distribution version.

-### snap (Ubuntu or other linux distribution)
+### snap (Ubuntu or other Linux distributions)
 {: #snap}

 Snap is a package manager developed by Canonical.
-It's available out-of-the-box on Ubuntu, but snap also works on many Linux distributions.
+It is available out-of-the-box on Ubuntu, but snap also works on many other Linux distributions.
-You can use it like this.
+You can use it like this:

 {% highlight sh %}
 $ sudo snap install ruby --classic
 {% endhighlight %}

 We have several channels per Ruby minor series.
 For instance, the following commands switch to Ruby 2.3:

 {% highlight sh %}
 $ sudo snap switch ruby --channel=2.3/stable